 1. Define your target market

-To unlock the full potential of social media marketing on Facebook and engaging with your audience, you must first identify with who you’re speaking to.
-Consider asking the following questions to yourself for figuring out who your target audience is:
+To unlock the full potential of Facebook marketing and engaging with your audience, you must first identify with who you’re speaking to.
+Consider asking the following questions to yourself to figure out who your target audience is:

 - What is the average age of your target audience?